 - Eat foods high in water, such as melons, celery, and citrus fruits.

 3. Eat mostly whole foods

 - Try to eliminate boxed foods that have several ingredients and words that are difficult to pronounce.
-Food loses its nutritional value with boiling, dying, bleaching, added sugar and with frying.
+Food loses its nutritional value with boiling, dying, bleaching, adding sugar, and frying.

 - Do your best to eat salads containing dark green leafy lettuce, a rainbow of veggies, and lean protein.

-- Add healthy oils such as cold pressed olive and sunflower to make salad dressing.
+- Add healthy oils such as cold-pressed olive and sunflower to make salad dressing.
 Your skin LOVES foods high in vitamins C, A, E, and healthy omega-3 fats.
 Vitamin C is the one ingredient that promotes collagen production within your body.
 It aids in keeping skin strong and healthy.